-The below case results were obtained by Attorney Tom Pavlinic while working independently as well as jointly with the local co-counsel.
+The below case results were obtained by Attorney Tom Pavlinic while working independently as well as jointly with the Group’s local co-counsel.
 These cases include not-guilty verdicts, dismissed charges and negotiated pleas attained for prior clients who were facing sexual assault or sexual abuse charges.
 While the future result of your case cannot be predicted, and not all of our cases have had desirable outcomes, we hope that a review of the below cases illustrates the level of sex crimes criminal defense experience that would be brought into your case.

 Below are cases involving clients who have consented to Tom’s sharing factual summaries of their cases.

 Our client had a daughter, M., with his then girl friend before joining the military.
 Shortly after he enlisted, he married and had 2 daughters.
 He and his family tried to have M. visit with them during some of his out-of-country tours, but they were unsuccessful for logistical reasons related to housing and interim deployments.
 The first long-term visit was for M. to come for the summer, spend the 2012-2013 school year and return to Puerto Rico.

 In October 2015, a minor argument between M. and her father escalated to her alleging that he choked her.
 She left the house and moved in with her boyfriend and his family who lived four houses down the street, because she “felt safe.”
 Her father and her mother did not approve of this relationship.
 In early 2016, M. accused her father of sexual abuse.